lindaniele/bus-wait-display/README.md

 7. Once the upload is complete, open the Serial Monitor in the Arduino IDE to view the ESP8266's connection status and IP address.

 8. Connect the LCD display to the ESP8266 microcontroller according to the wiring instructions provided in the project.
+Generally the connections are as follows:
+   - **VCC** of LCD to **3.3V** on ESP8266.
+     - Most I2C LCD displays are designed to work with 5V power supply.
+However, many can also work at 3.3V, which is the operating voltage of the ESP8266.
+Ensure that your specific LCD model can operate safely and reliably at 3.3V.
+If your LCD requires 5V, you may need to use a voltage regulator or level shifter to safely connect it to the ESP8266.
+   - **GND** of LCD to **GND** on ESP8266.
+   - **SDA** of LCD to **D2** (or the I2C SDA pin) on ESP8266.
+   - **SCL** of LCD to **D1** (or the I2C SCL pin) on ESP8266.

 9. Power on the ESP8266 microcontroller.
 The LCD display should show the bus line code and the waiting time information.